netdata/netdata/python.d/README.md

 ---
 # dns_query_time

-This module provides dns query time statistics.
+This module provides DNS query time statistics.

 **Requirement:**
 * `python-dnspython` package

-It produces one aggregate chart or one chart per dns server, showing the query time.
+It produces one aggregate chart or one chart per DNS server, showing the query time.

 ---